From Hurwitz numbers to Feynman diagrams: counting rooted trees in log gravity: Introduction

-In section 3, we give a combinatorial perspective of the Hopf algebraic structure leading to the reformulation of the logarithmic partition function as a sum over rooted trees.
-Hopf algebras have been used for a long time in an implicit way in statistical physics and quantum field theory.
-Indeed, in \cite{Stora:1973dka} and \cite{Borchers:1975cu} for instance, the authors made use of a product called the convolution product in the Hopf language.
-Since the work of Joni and Rota \cite{joni1979coalgebras}, Hopf algebras have also become a sophisticated tool to formalize combinatorics.
-Indeed, on one hand, the product and the coproduct can capture the actions of composing and decomposing combinatorial objects respectively, and on the other hand, combinatorial objects such as permutations, trees, graphs, posets, or tableaux have natural gradings which allow them to be endowed with a Hopf algebraic structure, such that many interesting invariants can be expressed as Hopf morphisms.
-In modern physics, phenomena at very small length scales (i.e at very large energy scales) are described by quantum field theory (QFT).
+In section 3, we spend time on the reformulation of the logarithmic partition function as a sum over rooted trees.
+We start by discussing the relationship between rooted trees and linear differential operators from a Hopf algebra perspective.
+We then establish the correspondence between the differential terms arising in higher order derivatives of a composition of two functions and rooted trees.
+After that, in order to make more contact with physics, we make more explicit the expansion of the log partition function using the language of renormalization in quantum field theory.
+From a physical perspective, phenomena at very small length scales (i.e at very large energy scales) are described by quantum field theory (QFT).
 Despite the many successes of QFT, its mathematical construction is plagued by the difficulty of computing quantities in integral form without incurring infinities.
 A palliative treatment called \textit{renormalization} has been applied on the perturbative expansions of divergent iterated Feynman integrals to render renormalized values.
 While looking for the mathematical structure behind the renormalization method of quantum field theory, a remarkable mathematical interpretation of the perturbative renormalization was discovered by Kreimer \cite{Kreimer:1997dp}, in arranging Feynman diagrams of the renormalizable QFT into a Hopf algebra.
 Subsequent works by Kreimer and Connes led to a reformulation of many quantum field constructions such as renormalization in a Hopf algebraic language, placing Hopf algebras at the heart of the noncommutative approach to geometry and physics \cite{Connes:1998qv,Connes:1999yr,Connes:2000fe}.
 In their approach to the renormalization of perturbative QFT, a major role is played by an algebraic structure defined over a set of Feynman diagrams called the Hopf algebra of rooted trees.
 The latter has a subalgebra whose generators will be used to derive an expression of the log partition function in terms of rooted trees.
+Because we are primarily interested in the counting of trees generated by random permutation, we derive an explicit expression of the log partition function in terms of rooted trees indexed by Hurwitz numbers, and show the cycle decomposition of permutations on the vertices of the rooted trees.